 You can access public computers and printers throughout Central Library:

 - The Shelby White and Leon Levy Information Commons (1st floor) has 10 iMac computers, 10 PC desktops, a scanner and two printers (8.5 x 11).
-The iMacs are equipped with software including Adobe Creative Cloud applications, Final Cut Pro X, iMovie and GarageBand and offer a minimum of 60-minute sessions.
-Two of the PCs are designated as "design" workstations, and also feature Adobe Creative Cloud applications.
+The iMacs are equipped with software including Adobe Creative Cloud applications, Final Cut Pro X, iMovie and GarageBand.

 - The Youth Wing (1st floor) contains 8 PC desktops and printer (8.5 x 11) available during all of Central's open hours.
 The Youth Wing's Tech Loft features 27 PC desktops and is accessible 3pm-closing on Monday-Friday, and 1pm to closing on Saturdays and Sundays.

-- There are twelve PC desktop computer workstations and a printer in Society, Sciences & Technology Division (2nd floor) and seven PC desktop computer workstations in the Languages & Literature Division (1st floor).
+- There are 8 PC desktop computers and printer (8.5 x 11) in the Languages & Literature Division (1st floor).

 - The Business & Career Center (2nd floor) has a scanner and a printer (8.5 x 11).
 They also loan laptops to patrons working on resumes, job search, business research, or other business- and job-related pursuits.

 Other Technology and Resources:

-- Digital microfilm readers are located on the second floor balcony, in the Popular Library (2nd floor).
+- Digital microfilm readers are located on the second floor in History, Biography, and Religion.
 Please bring your own USB drive to save your work.
-An analog microfilm reader is availble in the Brooklyn Collection (2nd floor).

 - Digitization equipment is also available in the Info Commons to convert analog media (VHS videocassettes, audiocassettes and vinyl records) to digital files.